ISO 27001 Certification - Everything You Need To Know

 But be careful!

-Whatever action you take must resolve the cause of the non-conformity, otherwise the auditor might not accept what you have done.
+Any action you take must fix the cause of the problem.
+If not, the auditor may not accept your work.

-If you have successfully addressed the non-conformity, the Auditor will accept the corrective action and trigger the process of issuing your ISO 27001 Certificate.
+If you have fixed the non-conformity, the Auditor will accept your corrective action.
+Then, they will start the process of issuing your ISO 27001 Certificate.

 ISO 27001 Surveillance Audits